palak363/AngryBirds-GUI-Game/README.md

 This project is an implementation of a 2D physics-based game inspired by the popular *Angry Birds* franchise.
 The game was developed using **libGDX**, a Java game development framework, to deliver high-performance graphics, smooth animations, and a responsive gaming experience.
 The game follows **object-oriented programming (OOP)** principles, ensuring that the code is modular, scalable, and easy to maintain.

-The primary goal of this project is to replicate the core mechanics of *Angry Birds* while introducing additional features, such as multiple levels with varying difficulties, a variety of birds with different abilities, and an engaging physics-based environment that interacts with the player's actions.
+The primary goal of this project is to replicate the core mechanics of *Angry Birds* at a very basic level, while introducing features, such as multiple levels with varying difficulties, a variety of birds with different abilities, and an engaging physics-based environment that interacts with the player's actions.
 The game also includes a **persistence system** that allows players to pause and resume their progress, making it more convenient and user-friendly.

-Key highlights of the game:
-- **Multiple Levels**: Each level has its own unique layout of blocks and pigs, requiring players to adapt their strategies.
-- **Variety of Bird Types**: Different types of birds with varying abilities, such as explosive impacts or splitting into smaller birds, add complexity and strategic depth.
-- **Physics-Based Gameplay**: The core of the gameplay is based on realistic projectile motion, where birds interact with various types of blocks (wood, stone, etc.), causing them to collapse, break, or react in realistic ways.
-- **Score Tracking**: Players accumulate points based on their performance, with higher scores for more efficient use of birds.
-- **Pause and Resume**: Players can save their progress and pick up where they left off later, making the game experience more flexible and enjoyable.

 ### **Key Features**